KQM-git/TCL/characters/geo/zhongli.md

 | Duration | 30s | - | 20s |
 | CD | 4s | - | 12s |

+**Notes**
+* Hits that resonate from other Geo constructs still proc the 4-piece Tenacity of the Millileth set.
+* **Stone Steles** are considered a Geo construct that can be used to block attacks, or climb.
+* Resonation can overlap to deal multiple instances of damage.
+* Steles resonate independently and do not resonate with each other.

 | Attribute | Shield |
 | :--- | :--- |
 | Base Absorption \(T6%\)| 1951 |
 | Additional Absorption \(T6%\) | 17.92% Max HP |
 | Element | Geo |
 | Duration | 20s |

+**Notes**
+* The Resistance shred lingers for a bit after it breaks/ends.
 {% endtab %}

 {% tab title="Planet Befall" %}
-Zhongli summons a falling meteor down to earth, dealing massive Geo DMG to enemies caught in its AoE and applying **Petrification** status to them.
+Brings a falling meteor down to earth, dealing massive Geo DMG to opponents caught in its AoE and applying the **Petrification** status to them.

 **Petrification**

-* Opponents affected by **Petrification** cannot move.
+Opponents affected by **Petrification** cannot move.

 | Attribute | Burst  |
 | :--- | :--- |